 So, if you're looking for a yummy homemade spaghetti sauce from scratch, then give this secret ingredient spaghetti sauce a try!
 Unlike that guy, I think that delicious recipes are meant to be shared with the world.

 But in a weird way, I'm kind of glad that he never told me what the secret ingredient in the spaghetti sauce was.
 Because, if he had told me, ` I never would have been motivated to figure it out myself and create this recipe.
 In fact, if I saw him again, I'd simply thank him for helping to make me to become a much better cook!

-If you have leftover spaghetti noodles, like I always do, this Spicy Peanut Pasta Salad is an excellent healthy, leftover recipe!
+If you have leftover spaghetti noodles, like I always do, check out these 12 Easy Leftover Spaghetti Noodle Recipes!

 And if you are looking for additional pasta recipes, be sure to check out my Pasta Recipes Board on Pinterest!